-DIGI-CAMTM is incredibly easy to use.
-Simply focus the video camera on your subject, view the shot on your Commodore 6411 monitor, store the shot on CARDCO's DIGI-CAM 15 You can enhance or change the on-screen image - or combine it with text - because a version of CARDCO's Paint Now/Graph Now software is built in ... at no extra cost!
-Make T-shirts for your friends\\, Christmas cards and birth announcements ... maps, graphs, photos, security i.d.'s ... use it for business or pure pleasure.
+DIGI-CAM[TM] is incredibly easy to use.
+Simply focus the video camera on your subject, view the shot on your Commodore 64[TM] monitor, store the shot on CARDCO's DIGI-CAM[TM] software ... and print out.
+You can enhance or change the on-screen image - or combine it with text - because a version of CARDCO's Paint Now/Graph Now software is built in ... at no extra cost!
+Make T-shirts for your friends, Christmas cards and birth announcements ... maps, graphs, photos, security i.d.'s ... use it for business or pure pleasure.
 Plus, you can transfer still images via modem to other Commodore computers ... and share your shots!
 (Soon to be compatible with Apple and IBM.)

-CAMERA, DIGITIZER, SOFTWARE...THE WHOLE PICTURE FOR \$250\
+CAMERA, DIGITIZER, SOFTWARE...THE WHOLE PICTURE FOR \$250